JolifantoBambla/webgpu-sky-atmosphere/README.md

 ```

 While the constant lookup tables are used by both sky rendering methods, the sky view and aerial perspective lookup tables are not used by the full-resolution ray marching method.
-Since they are view dependent, they are re-rendered whenever new `Uniforms` are passed to `renderSkyAtmosphere` / `renderSkyAtmosphereLuts`.
+Since they are view dependent, they are re-rendered whenever new `Uniforms` are passed to `renderSkyAtmosphere` / `renderSkyAtmosphereLuts` and the lookup table based sky rendering technique is chosen.
 To only update these two lookup tables, call:

 ```js